Learn the secret of how to write on mailing envelopes using your Cricut machine and the SnapMat feature for perfect holiday greeting cards.

 Honestly though, I don’t think it really saved me that much time.
 Next year I’ll probably have it write the whole envelope, from the recipient email to even my return address.
 It will make it look more cohesive and streamlined.

 And how cute are these wax seals on the back?
 This was my first time trying wax seals, and I was instantly obsessed with them.
-A blog post with all my best tips for wax seal beginners, along with my favorite products needed to get started is coming soon.
+You can check out my blog post with all my best tips for wax seal beginners, along with my favorite products needed to get started.

 Want My Cricut Guide For Perfect Envelope Font Pairings?